lasit/precision-rifle-load-development-v3/docs/DATA_STRUCTURES.md

 notes: "This load performed well with minimal vertical dispersion."
 ```

-## Component List Structure
+## Lists Structure

-The component lists are stored in a single YAML file (`Component_List.yaml`) in the application's root directory.
+The lists are stored in a single YAML file (`Lists.yaml`) in the application's root directory.
 This file contains lists of available options for various dropdown menus in the application.

 ```yaml
 # Rifles